one-among-us/data/people/yumao/page.en.md

 However, they were forced to separate.
 After that, Neko was brought back to Yunnan by family, and was sent to correctional school.
-Then, it was reported that Neko had commited suicide and died.
+Then, it was reported that Neko had already died by suicide.
 Yumao was extremely grieved after hearing the news.
-She continuously sent messages about missing Neko in their Telegram channal.
+She continuously sent messages about missing Neko in their Telegram channel.
 She quoted *Cassiopeia(カシオペヤ)* , which was a song they used to listen together, to express her grief.

 Although she also found that the suicide of Neko was complicated and confusing according to some routes.
 But there was no more news about Neko indeed.
-She really hoped Neko was still alived:
+She really hoped Neko was still alive:

 > "For you I always stay alive...
 For without you I get lost in life.
 Wish you are still alive... "
 >